idea-fasoc/OpenFASOC/openfasoc/generators/glayout/glayout/flow/blocks/composite/fvf_based_ota/README.md

 ### Flipped Voltage Follower
 Used as voltage shifters.
 Also used to crete a low voltage current mirror for biasing.
 Pcell can be found under ``` glayout/flow/blocks/elementary/FVF/ ```
 ### Transmission gate
 Due to unavailability of resistors in Glayout, trasmission gates were used as LCMFB resistors.
-However, this limits ther slew performance.
+However, this limits the slew performance.
 Pcell can be found here ``` glayout/flow/blocks/elementary/trasmission_gate/ ```
 ### Low Voltage Current Mirror
 Low voltage current mirror are used to set a **bias current of 10uA**.
 The python code can be found in this directory itself.
 ### Others